 Legal Header

-The supply cost of a resource project is the minimum constant dollar price needed to recover all capital expenditures, operating costs, royalties, and taxes and earn a specified return on investment.
-Supply costs are an indicator of a project’s economic viability and are presented as the value required per unit of production.
+The supply cost of a resource project is the minimum constant dollar price needed to recover all capital expenditures, operating costs, royalties, taxes, and earn a specified return on investment.
+Supply costs indicate whether a project is economically viable and are interpreted as the value required per unit of production.

 Understanding the underlying geology allows the most effective and cost-efficient completion technology to be used.
 The supply cost for different geological plays and Petroleum Services Association of Canada (PSAC) areas varies significantly because of